 Likewise, you can use your state’s average salary compared to the national average in order to inform the salary you offer.

 For instance, if you’re hiring in West Virginia, the average role pays just 75% of the national average.
 So, if you want to hire quickly, you can set your salary higher than competitors (maybe aim for closer to the national average?) or you can hold out longer and match the salary being offered by other companies.

-Looking forward, as the national labor market continues to tighten, it’s likely that wages will rise.
+Looking forward, as the national labor market continues to tighten, it’s likely that wages will rise (especially for those who already know how to use plumbing software).
 Demand for plumbers may increase while competition for hiring will heat up -- driving up wages and making it more challenging to find qualified workers.

 This has ramifications if you own a plumbing business.
 The amount you pay your employees most likely needs to be in line with the average cost of living in your state.
 If it’s not, you’ll have a difficult time finding qualified plumbers.